 CTE Support – Region II needs an appointment for this committee.

-Nominating – Beyonka Wider, SC – No report.
+Nominating – Beyonka Wider, AL – No report.

 Resolutions – Kim Mitchell, GA - No report.

-Brian Law appointed a Policy Review Committee to review, update, and align the Region II Bylaws and Policies to conform with practices and the national model.
-Rick Kalk, SC, Ruth Huff, NC, and Marsan Carr, FL, will lead this committee and provide updates for approval at Vision in Las Vegas.

 Brian Law also provided an update from the national board.
 ACTE is celebrating its 90th year.
 Financially the organization remains in solid shape with a focus on growing benefits and membership.